 - STEP (School to Employment Program) is a transition job training program for high school students and young adults with special needs, providing students with transferable vocational and social skills.
 Community Options STEP operates in NJ, PA and SC

 - Option Quest provides community-based activities for people not yet interested in or prepared for competitive employment.
 The program provides exposure to volunteer and part-time work opportunities that develop social and vocational skills.

 - Community Options Enterprises maintain wholly owned entrepreneurial businesses that successfully integrate people with disabilities into the workforce, helping to overcome the barriers to working in community based settings.
 The business operations are Vaseful, a florist with locations in Edison, and Princeton, NJ; Presents of Mind, a gift shop based in Flanders, NJ; and The Daily Plan-It, a complete office, conference and copy center with locations in New Jersey and Pennsylvania.

 - Through its Red Ribbon Academy, Community Options provides medical, therapeutic and recreational supports that are people-centered for individuals with more severe and fragile medical disabilities.
 There are currently two Red Ribbon Academy locations in New Jersey.

 States of Operation & Population Served:

 Spring Golf Classic – Each May, Community Options holds its golf classic event to raise funds in support of the individuals it serves.
-In 2017 and 2018, the event will be held at The Union League Golf Club at Torresdale in Philadelphia, PA, where the very first Community Options Golf Classic was held more than 20 years ago. http://www.comop.org/events/golf-tournament/
+The very first Community Options Golf Classic was held more than 20 years ago at The Union League Golf Club at Torresdale in Philadelphia, PA. https://www.comop.org/events/golf-tournament/

 Overview of Employment & Housing for Disabled Adults: